Perfect Wicked Deviled Eggs

 The secret that I use to make these deviled eggs “wickedly delicious” is Wickles relish.
 Since my first taste of Wickles pickles and relish, my fridge is never without a jar of both.
 Wickles pickles/relish are sweetly spicy and almost addictive.
 They add so much flavor to these deviled eggs and to anything else you would normally season with pickle relish.

 The best way to serve this dish is on an egg plate.
 If you plan on serving deviled eggs often and want them to “stay put” on the serving piece, an egg plate is perfect.
-Mine is white and super inexpensive (link to it below).
+Mine is white and super inexpensive.
 There are also myriad options for egg plates that have a cover for easy transport.

 Yes, they are!
 While they are obviously not egg-free, these deviled eggs are good for a lot of different diets.
 Not only is this recipe dairy-free, but it is gluten-free as well.
 If you have some friends or family with special diet needs, this is a good appetizer option!